Masked gunman who killed beloved convenience store owners still on the run

 The couple worked, day in and day out, at that store, and police think someone was watching them.

 "I think it was a planned robbery because I believe that the robbers knew the patterns, the store owners.
-They appeared to be creatures of habit; did the same thing every night," said Detective Gary Hutchens with the Mount Dora Police Department.
+They appeared to be creatures of habit; did the same thing every night," said Mount Dora Police Detective Gary Hutcheson.

 MORE HEADLINES: